Messi's Argentina beats France on penalties in epic World Cup final

 [ MORE: World Cup final odds, favorites, lines ]

 Lionel Messi, 35, deserves this World Cup.
 For everything he has given the football world over the last two decades he deserves to have won it all.
 He delivered throughout this tournament and now his legacy is complete.
 He will probably overtake Pele and Diego Maradona after this.
-That has always been the debate but now it should be put to bed.
+Until he won a World Cup, the debate was always there about who is the true GOAT.
+Now it ends.
+It is Messi.
 France played their part with their amazing comeback to force extra time and penalty kicks but there was a feeling of destiny around Argentina winning this World Cup, which Messi said would be his last.
-If if is his last World Cup, talk about going out in style.
-In 100 years from now we will be talking about Lionel Messi and we will probably be talking about this World Cup too.
+If it is his last World Cup, talk about going out in style.
+In 100 years from now we will be talking about Lionel Messi and we will probably be talking about this World Cup final too.

 Stars of the show

-Lionel Messi: Two goals, superb display and he got his World Cup.
+Lionel Messi: Two goals, superb display and he got his World Cup trophy.
+What more is there to say?
+The 2022 World Cup was Lionel Messi’s World Cup.

+Kylian Mbappe: Hat trick and delivered when France needed him most.
+He scored eight goals in the World Cup to win the Golden Boot and has scored 12 goals in the World Cup across two tournaments.
+Among active players only Messi (13) has scored more than the 23-year-old.

-Emiliano Martinez: Saved late on superbly from Kolo Muani and was the hero in the penalty shootout.
+Emiliano Martinez: Saved late on superbly from Kolo Muani and was the hero in the penalty shootout with a save.

 Graphic via FotMob.com